-Product Description: A small heat pump designed to condition a single room and is plugged into a standard 15A 120V AC outlet.
+Product Description: A small heat pump designed to condition a single room that is plugged into a standard 15A 12OV AC outlet.
 The heat pump may be installed in a window, like a window air conditioner, or portable so it can easily be moved from room to room.
 Cold climate-capable room heat pumps can actively defrost and provide 100% capacity down to 17°F.

-- Conduct lab testing to characterize full range of equipment operation. - Conduct field testing to gather real-world operational data (runtime, consumer acceptance, etc.).
+- Obtain lab test data collected from manufacturers to characterize HP performance vs. ambient temperature. - Conduct field testing to gather real-world operational data (runtime, consumer acceptance, etc.).